Preparing Windows for Android App Development

 To test the generated apps directly on an Android mobile device, you should also download and install the Google USB Driver.
 Firstly, you need to download the Google USB Driver package in the Android SDK.
 To do this:

-- Under the Extras folder, check the option Google USB Driver from within the SDK Manager
+- Under the SDK Tools tab, check the option Google USB Driver

-For more information about Google USB Driver, please read Google USB Driver.
+For more information about Google USB Driver, please read Get the Google USB Driver.

-After installing the package, the files are downloaded and stored under the .\extras subdirectory in the SDK root directory.
+After installing the package, the files are downloaded and stored under the <android_sdk>\extras\google\usb_driver\ directory.
 The driver is not yet installed and you must perform the installation manually.
-To install the USB driver, please read Installing a USB Driver.

 Setting up a Device for Development